-Though this tends to be thought of as an option reserved for recent graduates, it is also available for those leaving teaching jobs.
+Though this tends to be thought of as an option reserved for recent graduates, it is also available for those leaving tutoring jobs.
 One good example of the variety of routes available to Civil Service fast streamers is of one teacher-turned-civil-servant who took on roles in various areas of healthcare and HMRC before going onto his guaranteed job in the Civil Service.

 Although there is plenty of time to find your area of interest while on the Fast Stream, you will have to narrow your options down during the application process by selecting up to four 'schemes' which represent areas of work within the Civil Service.
 The four schemes you select should be in the areas where you have at least some relevant experience.

 Learn about online teaching jobs here.